 You can change the name and active services for an existing tenant.

-- Click More Actions icons at the right end of the row and select Edit services.
-The Edit services for tenant panel opens.
+- Click at the right end of the row and select Tenant Settings.

 - Edit the tenant name if needed.

-Changing a tenant's name results in disconnecting your Robots and Mobile Orchestrator users, and invalidating any pending user invites.
-Read more about the consequences and the actions you should perform after the change here.
+Changing a tenant's name disconnects your Robots and Mobile Orchestrator users, and invalidates any pending user invites.
+See Impact of Changing Tenant Names.

-You can only enable services if you have a license available for that service.
+You can only provision a service if you have a license available for that service.

-If you disable existing services, their corresponding allocated licenses become available to other tenants.
+If you remove existing services, their corresponding allocated licenses become available for other tenants.
 The service cannot be accessed anymore.